bower/bower.github.io/docs/creating-packages.md

 For package name transfers, intellectual property and other disputes, please try to resolve with the owner first.
 If no resolution, please submit a ticket in the [Bower Registry repo](https://github.com/bower/registry) and the Bower Core Team will assist.

+### Unregister

+You can unregister packages with [`bower unregister`](/docs/api/#unregister).
+You first need to authenticate with GitHub with [`bower login`](/docs/api/#login) to confirm you are a contributor to the package repo.

+{% highlight bash %}
+bower login
+# enter username and password
+?
+Username:
+?
+Password:
+# unregister packages after successful login
+bower unregister <package>
+{% endhighlight %}

 You'll likely want to [`bower cache clean`](/docs/api#cache-clean) after your change.
-At the moment the  `unregister` command is temporarily disabled.
-You can check out this issue - [#2210](https://github.com/bower/bower/issues/2210), for more information.
-However, you can [request a package to be unregistered manually](https://github.com/bower/bower/issues/120).
+Please remember it is generally considered bad behavior to remove versions of a library that others are depending on.
+Think twice :) If the above doesn't work for you, you can [request a package be unregistered manually](https://github.com/bower/bower/issues/120).